flutree/flutree/README.md

 ## Modification

+- Modify or/and add your own links in `lib\CONSTANTS.dart`
 - Icon is from [Font Awesome package](https://fontawesome.com/icons?d=gallery)
 - Font is from [Google Fonts](https://fonts.google.com/)
 - Replace profile picture with your own picture.
 There are two type you can use, NetworkImage or AssetImage, you can use AssetImage by replacing /images/sample.jpg with your own picture (keep the filename same).
 Then make some changes with the dart code if necessary.

 ## Deploy

-Deployed using firebase hosting (Spark plan)
+Deployed using free firebase hosting